 'We have a lot of wellbeing measures for all our families, as we have learned that even our most thriving families have required support at different times, while some have not required any,' Ms Anderson said.

 'Having a clearly defined pedagogical model which has been adapted to incorporate both synchronous and asynchronous learning has assisted us to achieve this and still maintain our explicit direct instruction model.'

 Moving 61 students online to prevent the transmission of coronavirus (COVID-19) would not have been possible without swift action - setting up a reliable IT platform and providing students with devices and the internet.

 'All staff worked through the entirety of the (Term 1) holidays so we were ready to be up and going,' Ms Anderson said.

 The Department of Education and Training is working with students, teachers, principals and families to ensure lessons from remote and flexible learning are being captured and shared.
-Access resources from the Learning from Home web site and access the latest advice on the staged return to on-site schooling on the education and training sector guidance web page.
+Access resources from the Learning from Home web site and find out the latest advice on the return to on-site schooling on the education and training sector guidance web page.

 All schools in Victoria have the option to participate in the Department's learning from home student and parent surveys until 26 June.
 Schools interested in participating in the survey should contact ORIMA Research: